Azure/azure-sdk-for-go/sdk/azidentity/README.md

 ### Authenticating via Development Tools

-|credential|usage
+|Credential|Usage
 |-|-
 |[AzureCLICredential](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/azidentity#AzureCLICredential)|Authenticate as the user signed in to the Azure CLI

 ## Environment Variables

 `DefaultAzureCredential` and `EnvironmentCredential` can be configured with environment variables.
-Each type of authentication requires values for specific
+Each type of authentication requires values for specific variables:
-variables:

 #### Service principal with secret